HealthSamurai/helm-charts/termbox/PREREQUISITES.md

 # termbox chart — prerequisites

-termbox is a standalone FHIR Terminology Server.
+Termbox is a standalone FHIR Terminology Server.
 This chart deploys **only termbox**;
 Postgres is an external dependency you point it at.

 ## 1. Postgres